Bulgaria EOR & PEO services

 It is important to note that the fixed-term employment contract is transformed into an unlimited contract if the employee continues to work for 5 or more working days after the expiry of the agreed period, provided that the employer does not object in writing and the position is vacant.
 To be valid, the employment contract must be in writing.
 Any changes to the employment contract must be made in writing, failing which an administrative penalty will be imposed.

-The employer may stipulate a probationary period in the employment contract which may not exceed 6 months.
+The PEO/EOR employer in Bulgaria may stipulate a probationary period in the employment contract, which may not exceed 6 months.